swharden/FSKview/docs/WSPR.md

 # WSPR

-This page is a collection of notes and resources related to WSPR transmission and reception.
+_This page is a collection of notes and resources related to WSPR transmission and reception._

+**[WSPR](https://en.wikipedia.org/wiki/WSPR_(amateur_radio_software)) is a digital radio communication protocol designed for weak signal transmission**.
+WSPR uses [frequency-shift keying](https://en.wikipedia.org/wiki/Frequency-shift_keying) and [forward error correction](https://en.wikipedia.org/wiki/Forward_error_correction) to reliably send data tens or thousands of miles with just a few milliwatts of power.
+WSPR encoding and decoding underlying [WSJT-X](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html) is open-source, but implemented in C and FORTRAN.

 <dev align="center">

 ![](wspr-spectrogram-2x.png)

 </dev>

-[WSPR](https://en.wikipedia.org/wiki/WSPR_(amateur_radio_software)) is a digital radio communication protocol designed for weak signal transmission, and it uses [frequency-shift keying](https://en.wikipedia.org/wiki/Frequency-shift_keying) and [forward error correction](https://en.wikipedia.org/wiki/Forward_error_correction) to reliably send data tens or thousands of miles with just a few milliwatts of power.
-WsprSharp was originally implemented in Fortran as part of the [WSJT-X](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html) project.

 ## Anatomy of a WSPR Transmission